-Table 1.
-Definitions for T, N, M T2 Tumor >20 mm but ≤50 mm in greatest dimension TX Primary tumor cannot be assessed Т3 Tumor >50 mm in greatest dimension T0 No evidence of primary tumor T4 Tumor of any size with direct extension to the chest wall and/or to Tis (DCIS) S) Ductal carcinoma in situ the skin (ulceration or skin nodules); invasion of the dermis alone does not qualify as T4 Tis (Paget) Paget disease of the nipple NOT associated with invasive carcinoma and/or carcinoma in situ (DCIS) in the underlying breast parenchyma.
-Carcinomas in the breast parenchyma associated with Paget disease are categorized based on the size and characteristics of the parenchymal disease, although the presence of Paget disease should still be noted T4a Extension to the chest wall; invasion or adherence to pectoralis muscle in the absence of invasion of chest wall structures does not qualify as T4 T4b Ulceration and/or ipsilateral macrosopic satellite nodules and/or edema (including peau d'orange) of the skin that does not meet the T1 Tumor ≤20 mm in greatest dimension criteria for inflammatory carcinoma T1mi Tumor ≤1 mm in greatest dimension T4c Both T4a and T4b are present T1a Tumor >1 mm but ≤5 mm in greatest dimension (round any measurement >1.0-1.9 mm to 2mm) T4d Inflammatory carcinoma Note: Lobular carcinoma in situ (LCIS) is a benign entity and is removed from TNM staging in the AJCC Cancer Staging Manual, 8th T1b Tumor >5 mm but ≤10 mm in greatest dimension
+Table 1 1.
+Defi nitions for T, N, M T2 Tumor >20 mm but ≤50 mm in greatest dimension TX Primary tumor cannot be assessed Т3 Tumor >50 mm in greatest dimension T0 No evidence of primary tumor T4 Tumor of any size with direct extension to the chest wall and/ Tis (DCIS S) Ductal carcinoma in situ or to the skin (ulceration or macroscopic nodules); invasion of the dermis alone does not qualify as T4 Tis (Page et) Paget disease of the nipple NOT associated with invasive carcinoma and/or carcinoma in situ (DCIS) in the underlying breast parenchyma.
+Carcinomas in the breast parenchyma T. 4a Extension to the chest wall; invasion or adherence to pectoralis muscle in the absence of invasion of chest wall structures does not qualify as T4 associated with Paget disease are categorized based on the size and characteristics of the parenchymal disease, although the presence of Paget disease should still be noted T. 4b Ulceration and/or ipsilateral macrosopic satellite nodules and/or edema (including peau d'orange) of the skin that does not meet the criteria for inflammatory carcinoma T1 Tumor ≤20 mm in greatest dimension T- 4c Both T4a and T4b are present - T1mi Tumor ≤1 mm in greatest dimension T 4d Inflammatory carcinoma - T1a Tumor >1 mm but ≤5 mm in greatest dimension (round any measurement >1.0-1.9 mm to 2 mm) Note: L obula ar carcinoma in situ (LCIS) is a benign entity and is - T1b Tumor >5 mm but ≤10 mm in greatest dimension removed Edition. d fron n TNM staging in the AJCC Cancer Staging Manual, 8th examination of the axilla.